 Another noteworthy tea is Tie Guan Yin, originating in Anxi County, Fujian province.
 Tie Guan Yin has become very popular in the west, perhaps thanks to its pleasant full-bodied taste, which some might compare to drinking a decent cup of coffee.

-Lastly, the Dan Cong series is made of tea leaves grown on single trunk trees in the Phoenix Mountains in Guangdong Province.
+Lastly, the Dancong series is made of tea grown on single trunk trees in the Phoenix Mountains in Guangdong Province.
 This tea is very special, with each variety resembling a distinct floral aroma.
-(Click here to read our article on Dan Cong oolongs and the specific aromas that they carry).
+(Click here to read our article on Dan Cong oolongs teas and the specific aromas that they carry).

-In Taiwan, high mountain oolong, Oriental Beauty, Dong Ding, and Milk Oolong are some of the celebrated oolong types.
+In Taiwan, high mountain oolong, Oriental Beauty, Dong Ding Oolong, and Milk Oolong are some of the celebrated lightly oxidized oolong types.

-In the case of Milk Oolong (perhaps with small exceptions) you wouldn't want to purchase one produced in China.
+In the case of Milk Oolong (perhaps with small exceptions), you need to be extra cautious when purchasing one produced in China.
 Chinese producers of this famous tea have a sketchy history of adding fake aroma and claiming to “steam it with milk”.
 Although the Jin Xuan tea bush first originated in China and was only eventually planted in the Taiwanese mountains, it has been growing there pretty well thanks to a suitable climate and local farmers have perfected their Milk Oolong skills.

 Ali Shan is homes to some of Taiwan’s most remarkable teas.
 Grown at elevations of 1000 meters and higher, they offer an intense floral aroma with a long-lasting sweet and creamy aftertaste.